 We promote spiritual, moral, social and cultural development.
 We want our students to uphold British values and be able to appreciate other cultures, traditions and values and be respectful to others.
 Lessons aim to make students grapple with their learning so that they are challenged to provide academic rigor.

-The Geography department is twinned with a school in southern Sri Lanka which was devastated in the 2004 Tsunami.
+Our Geography department is twinned with a school in southern Sri Lanka which was devastated in the 2004 Tsunami.

-Students at the two schools have shared work on the school and the local area, environmental issues, the Olympics, tourism, culture and National Parks.
+Students at the two schools have shared work on their own school and the local area, environmental issues, the Olympics, tourism, culture and national parks.

 Learning Explorations in Year 9